12 Best Horror Movies of the 2000s

 2. Rec (2007)

 Releasing in the same year as ‘Paranormal Activity’, this 2007 Spanish horror movie went unnoticed and was brushed underneath the carter due to the similar concept of the “found footage” genre and the extreme hype around it.
-Directed by the then inexperienced directorial duo Jaume Balagueró and Paco Plaza, ‘Rec’ follows a television reporter and his cameraman, who trace and cover several emergency workers, who walk into a dark tenement building and are quickly locked inside.
+Directed by the then inexperienced directorial duo Jaume Balagueró and Paco Plaza, ‘Rec’ follows a television reporter and his cameraman, who trace and cover several emergency workers who walk into a dark tenement building and are quickly locked inside.
 What waits is the dark reality of a zombie outbreak that ruins their lives.
 Shot in the “shaky camera” technique, the film churns out a dizzy and chaotic experience for its viewers.
-The aforementioned “shaky camera” technique and the dark staircases of the apartment building completely set a fiery yet subtle horrifying familiarity.
-With an established thematic representation infused with the technical wizardry of the directors and cinematographer Pablo Rosso, the film spearheaded into critical accolades and appreciation.
+The aforementioned “shaky camera” technique and the dark staircases of the apartment building completely set a fiery yet subtle, horrifying familiarity.
+With an established thematic representation infused with the technical wizardry of the director and cinematographer Pablo Rosso, the film spearheaded critical accolades and appreciation.

 Read More: Best Sci-Fi Horror Movies of All Time